 What about Ehang’s security?

-Τhe company states that hundreds of tests have taken place, including static test, load ground test, load flight test, durability test, reliability test, environmental test, anti-interference test, etc. under all kinds of inclement environments such as high/low temperature, high humidity, salt spray, typhoon, rainstorm.
-Ehang has been granted with the certificate of AS9100D International Aerospace & Aviation Quality Management System Standard.
+Τhe company states that hundreds of tests have taken place (including static test, load ground test, load flight test, durability test, reliability test, environmental test, anti-interference test, etc.) under all kinds of inclement environments such as high/low temperature, high humidity, salt spray, typhoon, rainstorm.

 The competition is fierce